What Is the Meaning of Comfort Care? FAQ and Best Practices

 On some occasions, a patient’s prognosis could unexpectedly change and they may live longer than expected.
 In these instances, patients and their doctors will discuss their care options and make plans for how to respond to a relapse in their condition.

-Now that you know how to answer the question, What does comfort care mean? it’s important to learn how to properly put these measures into practice.
-The goal of EOL care is to meet the patient’s physical, mental, emotional, and spiritual needs.
-The processes and procedures at your facility should support staff in meeting these objectives.
-Here are five best practices that give your team the tools they need to provide exceptional comfort care.
+Now that you know how to answer the question, What does comfort care mean? it’s important to learn how to best navigate these emotionally-charged care measures.
+Here are five best practices that give your team the tools to provide exceptional comfort care and support their patients’ physical, mental, emotional, and spiritual needs.

 1. Create an Order Set for Symptom-Based Care

 Order sets help standardize care between providers and are effective for ensuring that every aspect of care and physical comfort has been specifically addressed.
-Many facilities base their order sets on symptom management categories, including:
+Many facilities base their order sets on symptom management categories.

-Adequate pain control is one of the most important symptoms to manage.
+Adequate pain control upholds the true meaning of comfort care and is one of the most important symptoms to manage.
 About 40% of patients experience moderate-to-severe pain during the last three days of life.

 Other important categories of information outside of symptom management include code status (confirmed DNR/DNI), withdrawal from mechanical ventilation, and removal of invasive monitoring devices.
-Hydration, artificial nutrition, and oxygen administration can be controversial and opinions on their use can vary widely.
+Hydration, artificial nutrition, and oxygen administration can be controversial with varied opinions on their use.

 2. Develop a Nursing Order Set for Comfort Care